Archive for April, 2012

 Finding hard evidence is not easy, as Terry McCrann alluded to when hauled out by the Herald-Sun to defend News.
 McCrann wanted to see an email quoted in the AFR.
 “You know, something like: Murdoch to 007: My plan for world pay-TV domination rests on your piracy skills.
 Let’s target one million pirated cards by Christmas.”

-Here the ACCC (Australian Competition and Consumer Commission) is reviewing the $1.9 billion Austar takeover bid.
+The Australian Competition and Consumer Commission is reviewing the $1.9 billion Austar takeover bid.
 With such a cloud over the Empire, it seems beyond belief the Australian Government should allow yet another contraction of ownership in the most concentrated media landscape in the western world.
 Yet time after time, Murdoch gets his way in Australia.
 Robert Manne explains why this is a problem: “The more the media is concentrated, the greater is the problem for the health of democracy”, Manne writes.
 “Yet the more the media is concentrated, the less likely it is that the issue will be debated freely in the only appropriate forum for the discussion, the media itself.”
 News Ltd Australia should be broken up, not expanded.

 Le Havre and Greg Sheridan: wonder and wormholes

-Sheridan doesn’t offer a shred of evidence to back this bold claim up.
-On the contrary, he admits “the vast majority of France’s six million or so Muslims do not engage in anti-Semitic violence” and are law abiding.
+Sheridan doesn’t offer a shred of evidence to back this claim.
+He admits “the vast majority of France’s six million or so Muslims do not engage in anti-Semitic violence” and are law abiding.
 But the minority “attracted to a jihadist interpretation is disturbingly large.”
 How big exactly?
 We don’t know, Sheridan doesn’t offer any facts to back up his disturbances.
 Instead he rushes on towards a fait accompli discussion of Islam as anti-western religion.

-Sheridan’s “leaderless jihad” is a variation on the “faceless men” beloved of those which to show conspirators acting with great intent when there is no evidence to support the suggestion.
-The fault of the jihad belongs to the civil libertarians for not allowing police to work out in advance Merah’s intentions from his friends or his internet behaviour.
+Sheridan’s “leaderless jihad” is a variation on the “faceless men” beloved of those outing conspirators acting with great intent when there is no evidence to support the suggestion.
+The fault of the jihad belongs to the civil libertarians for not allowing police to work out Merah’s intentions from his friends or his internet behaviour.
 There follows some breathtaking conclusions.
-Merah was a fundamentalist ergo Africans have failed to integrate in Europe as have Pakistanis in the UK.
+Merah was a fundamentalist, ergo Africans have failed to integrate in Europe as have Pakistanis in the UK.

-The lesson therefore for Australia, says Sheridan chutzpah intact, that Australia’s “legal and orderly” process (mandatory detention, temporary protection visas and off-shore processing) for accepting refugees should not be changed.
-The fear is the dismantling of Howard’s Pacific Solution is that “16,000 people have arrived in Australia in unlawful boats, the majority of them Muslim and from countries with strong traditions of Islamic extremism.”
-Sheridan doesn’t name those countries, Afghanistan and Iraq, because it would inconvenience his argument to remind his readers why those 16,000 are on the run: long wars in their country which Australia has been involved in.
+The lesson for Australia, says Sheridan, chutzpah intact, is the “legal and orderly” process (mandatory detention, temporary protection visas and off-shore processing) for accepting refugees should not be changed.
+The fear about the dismantling of Howard’s Pacific Solution is that “16,000 people have arrived in Australia in unlawful boats, the majority of them Muslim and from countries with strong traditions of Islamic extremism.”
+Sheridan doesn’t name those countries, Afghanistan and Iraq, because it would inconvenience his argument to remind readers why those 16,000 are on the run: long wars in their country which Australia has been involved in.